15 Types of Curtains to Match Any Decor & Need

 This is a very popular choice for many reasons.
 It's kind of sheer so the curtain allows a lot of light even when it is shut.
 It provides a decent level of privacy and is often used with other fabrics to create a simple window treatment set.

 There are different styles of cotton curtains and are great for every room of the house.
 They are also easy to clean (phew!) and quite versatile.
 They are also durable and cheaper than several other materials.
+They can be dyed any color or have any pattern sewn in as seen in the other images on this page.

 Linen curtains are heavier than cotton ones but still maintain a casual vibe.
 They also allow a decent amount of light and ensure adequate privacy.
 They're a bit difficult to clean when compared to cotton and are not great if you live in a dusty city.
 Linen is a magnet for dust.